-Uncertain exactly where he was being flown to and wondering how much longer it would take to get there, Elliot resisted the urge of asking the pilot and sounding like an impatient child.
+Eliot was uncertain exactly where he was being flown to and wondered how much longer it would take to get there, resisting the urge of asking the pilot and sounding like an impatient child.

 Instead, he opted to quietly wait.